idegtiarenko/habr-demo-ci-cd/README.md

 # habr-demo-ci-cd

-Demo for habr ci/cd using jenkins &amp; kubernetes post
+Demo for habr ci/cd using jenkins & kubernetes post